 They were so important to sway voters’ minds… maybe… and now??

-If your candidate might ever run again for the same office, 6 months or 2 or 4 years from now, save the sign in garage or basement.
+If your candidate might ever run again for the same office, one or more years from now, save the sign in your garage or basement.
 A little rust won’t hurt; in fact, it makes them more secure in the ground and less easy for evil-doers to pull out.

 Photo by Ildar Sagdejev from Wikimedia Commons